Cubevoid/team-project-19-toronto-police-services-board/Handoff.md

 For Firebase, follow [these instructions](https://firebase.google.com/docs/hosting/quickstart) to set up Firebase and deploy your project.

-You will probably need to remove the current `.firebaserc` and `firebase.json` files so that the Firebase CLI does not get confused.
+You will probably need to remove the current `.firebaserc` and `firebase.json` files first so that the Firebase CLI does not get confused.

 ### Running the Project